glossary

 What are the 5 levels of risk appetite?

-• Averse: Avoidance of risk and uncertainty.
+- Averse: Avoidance of risk and uncertainty.
 This level involves making decisions and taking actions that eliminate or significantly reduce exposure to risk.
-Typically chosen by organizations prioritizing stability and predictability over potential rewards.
+Typically chosen by organisations prioritising stability and predictability over potential rewards.

-• Minimalist: Preference for very low-risk options with little potential for reward.
-Organizations with a minimalist risk appetite prefer safe, secure choices and only take on risks that are absolutely necessary.
+- Minimalist: Preference for very low-risk options with little potential for reward.
+Organisations with a minimalist risk appetite prefer safe, secure choices and only take on risks that are absolutely necessary.

-• Cautious: Preference for safe, low-risk options with a low degree of uncertainty.
-Such organizations are open to taking on some risk but only if it is well understood and managed.
+- Cautious: Preference for safe, low-risk options with a low degree of uncertainty.
+Such organisations are open to taking on some risk but only if it is well understood and managed.

-• Open: Willing to consider all options, with moderate risk and reward.
-These organizations balance potential benefits and risks, and are willing to engage in opportunities with a measured approach to risk management.
+- Open: Willing to consider all options, with moderate risk and reward.
+These organisations balance potential benefits and risks, and are willing to engage in opportunities with a measured approach to risk management.

 What is an example of risk appetite and risk tolerance?